mamannon/Pictures_Catalog/README.md

 To run this program, you need MySQL database engine installed on your computer.
 Entity framework will create a database called 'PictureDatabase' by itself, provided that username 'test' and password 'test' are valid.
 If not, you can change correct username and password in 'appsettings.json' file.

+Furthermore, to get Cloudinary working, which is needed to store picture data, you need to create a Cloudinary account and replace "my_cloud_name", "my_api_key" and "my_api_secret" with appropriate values in the 'CloudinaryController.cs' file.

 ## License

 This project is licensed under the MIT License.